-After completing H263, students will be ready for Math H520 (or any other course in differential equations or linear algebra).
+After completing H263, students will be ready for Math H520 and H521 (or any other courses in linear algebra or differential equations).

 Calculus with Analytic Geometry, 2nd edition, Simmons

 NOTE: The textbooks for the Math 161 sequence and Math 151 sequence are not the same as H161.